 Businesses engaged in content marketing are often tempted to write sales pitches for their products.
 That's the equivalent of providing readers with nothing but commercials.
 And just as television viewers fast-forward through commercials (or walk away), so too do content readers ignore marketing-heavy content.

 Instead of trying to sell something, focus on offering your readers value.
 The sales pitch is contained in the quality of your content, since readers impressed by your offerings will keep coming back.
 This provides you with a ready audience of engaged -- not annoyed -- readers who grow to trust your brand's voice.
+Lack of effective content may also result in abandoned carts on BigCommerce for your online business, decreasing sales.

 Not Appearing Credible